nruizp2/nruizp2/README.md

-Mechanical engineering major and computational mathematics minor student at University of the Andes.
+Systems and computing engineering student at University of the Andes.